 Who should use deep inspiration breath hold?

 Because the heart is located on the left side of the body, we only use DIBH for patients with early stage cancer in their left breast.
 Body type and internal anatomy also affect whether DIBH will be useful during radiation therapy.
 For some people, even when they breathe normally, their heart will not be in the radiation field, so DIBH won't be necessary.
 We will make a recommendation for DIBH use after your first planning appointment or CT simulation scan.

-If you decide to do the deep inspiration breath hold, it helps to practice the technique before you begin actual radiation treatment.
-If you can't maintain holding your breath during treatment, don't worry.
-You can breathe freely and the radiation will be paused until you're ready to begin again.
+If you decide to perform deep inspiration breath hold, it helps to practice the technique before you begin actual radiation treatment.
+Watch the video below to learn more about deep inspiration breath hold and view practice techniques.

 If you have questions about the deep inspiration breath hold, please talk with your radiation oncologist.